Nivani/http-streaming/README.md

 ## Using HTTP/2

-HTTP/2 requires HTTPS, so make sure you have a `cert` and `key` file available that you can use for local develoment.
+Preperation: HTTP/2 requires HTTPS, so make sure you have a `cert` and `key` file available that you can use for local develoment.
 More information on how to set this up can be found here: https://web.dev/how-to-use-local-https/

-Update the paths in `api/api.js` so that they point to to your own `cert` and `key` files:
+Step 1: Update the paths in `api/api.js` so that they point to to your own `cert` and `key` files:
 ```Javascript
 // update the paths, so that they point to your own cert and key files
 http2.createSecureServer(